18 Netflix Hacks

 Cut the cost & get more from your subscription

-Netflix has become a fixture in many UK households, with over 15 million using it to stream TV and films.
-We've a host of hacks to cut costs, including how to save up to £96/year and a trick to watch for just £3.50/month.
-Plus we've clever ways to make the most of your subscription, such as adding review ratings and unlocking 'hidden' genres...
+Netflix is a fixture in many UK households, with more than 16 million using it to stream box sets, TV and films, yet it recently hiked prices by up to £24 a year.
+We've a host of hacks to cut costs, including how to save up to £156 a year and a trick to watch and download for just £4.50 a month.
+Plus, we've clever ways to make the most of your subscription, such as adding review ratings and unlocking 'hidden' genres...

 What is Netflix?

-Netflix first hit the UK in 2012, and it's quickly become the UK's most popular subscription streaming service, allowing you to watch 1,000s of films and TV programmes via the internet, on your TV or another screen.
-It boasts loads of well-known series such as Peaky Blinders and Schitt's Creek, a wide range of films, including newer releases such as Fighting With My Family and Missing Link, and exclusive Netflix Originals such as Norsemen and Enola Holmes.
+Netflix first hit the UK in 2012, and it's quickly become one of the UK's most popular subscription streaming services, allowing you to watch 1,000s of award winning films and TV programmes via the internet, on your TV or another screen.
+It boasts well-known box sets such as Breaking Bad and Schitt's Creek, a wide range of films, including newer releases such as Chicken Run: Dawn of the Nugget, and Netflix Originals such as The Witcher and the hugely popular Squid Game.

 How to cut the cost of Netflix (and get the most out of it)